google/omaha/ServerProtocolV3.md

   * `experiments`: A key/value list of experiment identifiers.
 Experiment labels are used to track membership in different experimental groups, and may be set at install or update time.
 The experiments string is formatted as a semicolon-delimited concatenation of experiment label strings.
 An experiment label string is an experiment name, followed by a '=' character, followed by an experimental label value.
 For example: "crdiff=got\_bsdiff;optimized=O3".
 The client SHOULD NOT transmit the expiration date of any experiments it has, even if the server previously specified a specific expiration date.
 Default: "".
   * `iid`: A GUID that identifies an installation flow.
 For example, each download of a product installer is tagged with a unique GUID.
 Attempts to install using that installer can then be grouped.
 A client SHOULD NOT persist the iid GUID after the installation flow of a product is complete.
   * `installage`: The number of PST8PDT calendar days since the app was first installed.
 The first communication to the server should use a special value of "-1".
 Compatible clients MAY fuzz this value to the week granularity (e.g. send "0" for 0 through 6, "7" for 7 through 13, etc).
 Default: "0"
   * `installdate`: The date-based counting equivalent of installage: this is a numeric calendar day that the app was installed on.
 (This value is provided by the server in the response to the first request in the installation flow.
-See [#Client-Regulated\_Counting\_(Date-Based)](#Client-Regulated_Counting_(Date-Based).md)).
+See [#Client-Regulated\_Counting\_(Date-Based)](#client-regulated-counting-date-based)).
 The client MAY fuzz this value to the week granularity (e.g. send "0" for 0 through 6, "7" for 7 through 13, etc).
 The first communication to the server should use a special value of "-1".
 A value of "-2" indicates that this value is not known.
 Default: "-2".
   * `installsource`: A string indicating the cause of this install or update flow.
 As examples:  "organic" indicating an organic web download, "scheduler" indicating a scheduled update, "ondemand" indicating a user-prompted update.
 Default: "".
   * `tag`: An field for a client to transmit arbitrary update parameters in string form.
 Compatible clients and servers MAY use this attribute to negotiate special update rules.
 Alternatively, they MAY extend the protocol to represent the information more clearly in another parameter.
 As an example, Omaha Client uses this field to transmit whether a Google Chrome installation is on the "stable", "dev", or "beta" channel, which affects how the server issues update responses for that installation.
 Default: "".
   * `fingerprint`: If there is only one package, the fingerprint for that package may be transmitted at the `<app>` level.
-See [#Packages\_&\_Fingerprints](#Packages_&_Fingerprints.md).
+See [#Packages\_&\_Fingerprints](#packages--fingerprints).
 Default: "".
     * `cohort`: A machine-readable string identifying the release cohort (channel) that the app belongs to.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".
     * `cohorthint`: An machine-readable enum indicating that the client has a desire to switch to a different release cohort.
 The exact legal values are app-specific and should be shared between the server and app implementations.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".
     * `cohortname`: A stable machine-readable enum indicating which (if any) set of messages the app should display to the user.
 For example, an app with a cohortname of "beta" might display beta-specific branding to the user.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".